-A spouse of a person who died in New York has very important property rights in their estate:
+A spouse of a person who died in New York has the right to inheritance by operation of law, even if there is a will that leaves her out.
+A spouse has fundamental property rights in their estate, as follows:

 There are ways that people try to plan their estate in order to exclude their spouse and take money outside of the estate in an attempt to avoid the elective share.
-New York lawmakers are aware of those attempts, and have done their best to close those loopholes. [iv]
+New York lawmakers are aware of those attempts and have done their best to close those loopholes.

 Property passing outside of probate – The other heirs may claim that some of the property of the person who died is not a part of their estate.
 While it is technically true that “testamentary substitute” property is not a part of the probate estate, it is nevertheless a part of the “augmented estate” and is therefore countable towards calculating the elective share that the surviving spouse is entitled to.
 This property includes joint bank accounts, assets transferred to trusts, pension plans insurance policies where the surviving spouse is not the beneficiary.

 The next set of loopholes are grounds to override the right of election.
-Those factors are essentially loopholes that the proponents of a will use to defend against the surviving spouse’s exercise of a right of election.
+The proponents of a will use those loopholes to defend against the surviving spouse’s exercise of a right of election.

 Loophole 4: “you killed your spouse.”
 Killing the spouse invalidates any rights to inherit from their estate.
 Not much of a loophole, as this is not a very common scenario.
 Nevertheless, it is easy to see this loophole’s potential to be applied in abuse and neglect cases.